pundarikaksha7/LinkedIn-Bot/README.md

 How to deploy:

-  Step 1: Download Chrome web driver for your Windows.Save the .exe file in your preferred location.
+  Step 1: Download Chrome web driver for your Windows.
+Save the .exe file in your preferred location.

   Step 2:Enter your credentials and the save the LinkedIn links you need inside the alloted list (inside the code).